 Actually, pick another career.
 I work in a male dominated company, women aren't compensated as well as men.
 Career advancement is nonexistent.

-Customer Service Representative (CSR) in Harrisonburg:
+Customer Service Representative (CSR) in Hudson:

-Customer Service Representative (CSR) in Indianapolis:
+Customer Service Representative (CSR) in Tampa:

 Pros: I enjoy working for the company its a good place to work.